projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

       git clone git@github.com:projectacrn/acrn-kernel.git

    .. note:: We assume for documentation generation that ``origin`` is pointed to
-      the upstream repo.
+      the upstream ``acrn-kernel`` repo.
 If you're a developer and have the acrn-kernel repo already set up as a sibling folder to the acrn-hypervisor, you can skip this clone step.